 The Peterborough Dragon Boat Festival holds a special place in my heart.
-Marlene, Peggy and I paddle with Survivors Abreast Dragon Boat team.
+Marlene, Peggy and I have paddled with Survivors Abreast Dragon Boat team.

-The two weeks following up to the festival are super busy for us as we help with Survivors Abreast teammates and provide over 60 community teams with one-hour Little Lake practices.
+The two weeks prior to the festival are super busy for us as we help with Survivors Abreast teammates and provide over 60 community teams with one-hour Little Lake practices.